USF-Psych-DataSci/DataSci-home/content/home/contact.md

   description = "Discussion related to your submissions." width = 4
 +++

-Contact me through GitHub Issues in one of these three venues; use email if your message should be private.
+-->

+Contact me through Teams messages or by creating an Issue on your GitHub repository and tagging me @bwiernik.

 [//]: # ([Find out who you should be contacting for what](/whotocontact).)